daniiGP/PhasBypass/README.md

-# PhasBypass
+# Phasmobobia AntiMod Bypass

-Small DLL that disables the checks Phasmophobia uses to detect modding, to use Doorstop, BepInEx or MelonLoader, only works if is the ByPass is updated.
+This is just a small dll that disables the checks Phasmophobia uses to detect modding

+Tried with BepInEx/Doorstop, AND MelonLoader !

+# Working for
+**Server version:** VR Overhaul | Hotfix v0.6.1.7
+**Steam Build ID:** 8629104